 The Company consolidates structured entities in case it is exposed or has rights to variable returns from its involvement with such entities and has the ability to affect those returns through its power over the entities.
-The consolidated structured entities are primarily trusts for securitizations of trade receivables and lease receivables.

 (b) Cash Equivalents

 Cash equivalents are highly liquid investments with insignificant risk of changes in value, with original maturities of three months or less from the date of acquisition.